cesheridan/tabwins.vim/README.md

 Global **g:load_tabwins_menu_is_wanted** is defaulted to **'Y'** and can be set to 'N' to turn off this menu.

-The extent that the populated tabs in this menu load their buffers is dependent on shell vars available to the Vim session, and files/dirs present in the local environment.
+The extent that populated tabs invoked from this menu load their buffers is dependent on shell vars available to the Vim session, and files/dirs present in the local environment -- again, this is intended as a starting point for the developer to 'fill-in' with content from the local environment(s).

 ### Symmetric Window Structures